samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your workd ethic.markdown

 - Support grass root organisations that preserve nature outside and inside the city
 - Regularly spend time in nature

-**As John Muir would say:**
+{:style="float: right;margin-right: 7px;margin-top: 7px;"}**As John Muir would say:**

-*"Keep close to Nature's heart... and break clear away, once in awhile, and climb a mountain or spend a week in the woods.
+{:style="float: right;margin-right: 7px;margin-top: 7px;"}*"Keep close to Nature's heart... and break clear away, once in awhile, and climb a mountain or spend a week in the woods.
 Wash your spirit clean. – John Muir -"*

 **Give yourself and others the space to slow down**